rpdav/nixos/reinstall-notes.md

 remote is looking good - now adding zfs mount/unmount pre/post commands. `zfs mount -R storage/syncoid/whatever` seems to do it.
 I had to change mountpoint away from legacy, so it might get auto-mounted on boot. having `canmount=noauto` prevents a dataset from being recursively mounted; it has to be one dataset at a time.
 So if it's critical to keep syncoid unmounted most of the time, I might need another way to keep it that way.

+by default, rclone won't copy links. need to test link-related flags.
+I think --links will work.
+It turns links into text files with the target as the contents.
+Restoring should convert the link back.

 ## documentation

 need docs for: